SMS Compliance and UK GDPR: How Remindlo Keeps You Compliant

 How Remindlo Handles Consent

-When you add a customer to Remindlo, you'll see a "Consent to receive messages" checkbox.
-This serves as your record that the customer has agreed to receive reminders, typically collected during their first visit or booking.
+When you add a customer to Remindlo, the "Consent to receive messages" checkbox is clearly visible in the contact form.
+By enabling consent, you confirm that the customer has agreed to receive automated SMS appointment reminders.

 This isn't about ticking legal boxes for the sake of it.
 It's about maintaining a clear record that your customer knows they'll receive reminders and is happy with that.
 If a customer ever questions why they received a message, you have documentation showing they were informed.